jyhong836/jyhong.gitlab.io/content/gallery/seasons/index.md

 url_slides = ""
 url_video = ""
 url_poster = ""

+# Does the project detail page use source code highlighting?
+highlight = false

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.